yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Nothing beats quality-of-life changes.
 Thank you!

 [jbeich](https://github.com/jbeich) is back, fixing {{< gh-hovercard "10205" "BSD support" >}} again!
-What a Chad.
 It’s always good to have more OS alternatives working.

 Continuing the trend in quality-of-life changes, newcomer [grimkor](https://github.com/grimkor) has a nice gift for us.